parsedown/laravel/README.md

 ### Features

-* Blade directive
+* Blade Directive
-* Helper function
+* Helper Function

 ### Installation

 **Parsedown for Laravel** is available as [a composer package](https://packagist.org/packages/parsedown/laravel).
-You can install it using the following command:
+You can install it using the command below:

 ``` bash
 composer require "parsedown/laravel"